Lorti/manu.ninja/src/posts/2021-12-20-recurring-tasks-in-notion.md

 ![](/images/notion-pipedream-step-3.jpg)
 ![](/images/notion-pipedream-step-4.jpg)

-The image above shows you where you should copy and paste the script into.
+You should now be ready to copy and paste the script into your Node.js workflow step.

-But first, create two environment variables: `NOTION_KEY` and `NOTION_DATABASE_ID`.
-Paste your `Token` and `Database ID` as their values.
+But first, create two environment variables:

+1. Name the first variable `NOTION_KEY` and paste your `Token` as its value.
+1. Name the second variable `NOTION_DATABASE_ID` and paste your `Database ID` as its value.

 ![](/images/notion-pipedream-step-5.jpg)